Strasbourg Cathedral: The French Revolution and 19th century

 In April 1794, the Enragés started planning to tear the spire down, on the grounds that it hurt the principle of equality.
 The tower was saved, however, when in May of the same year citizens of Strasbourg crowned it with a giant tin Phrygian cap of the kind the Enragés themselves wore.
 This artifact was later kept in the historical collections of the city until they were all destroyed during the Siege of Strasbourg in a massive fire in August 1870.

-Seven church bells were removed and melted down to made into cannon, and gold and other precious objects in the interior confiscated and taken away, and in November 1793 the cathedral was formally proclaimed a "Temple of Reason."
+Seven church bells were removed and melted down to made into cannon, and gold and other precious objects in the interior confiscated and taken away, and in November 1793 the cathedral was formally proclaimed a "Temple of Reason".

-The cathedral was not returned to church control until July 15, 1801, along with confiscated property that had not been destroyed.
-The sculpture of the portals was returned to its places or restored between 1811 and 1827.
+The cathedral was not returned to church control until 15 July 1801, along with confiscated property that had not been destroyed.
+The sculpture of the portals was returned to its place or restored between 1811 and 1827.
 However, the official ownership of the structure was given, and belongs today, to the French state, and it is administered by the Mayor of Strasbourg.

 A series of major reconstructions and restorations were carried out in the second of the century Gustave Klotz from 1837 to 1888.
 This included rebuilding the crypt and the addition of new stained-glass windows.
 The choir was given its multicolour painted decoration, by Édouard Steinlé and Charles Auguste Steinheil, finished in 1879.
 Construction of the Neo-Romanessque dome over the transept was begun, and new bronze doors were installed in 1879.
-During the Franco-Prussian War of 1870–71, city was under siege.
+During the Franco-Prussian War of 1870–71, the city was under siege.
 The roof was set afire and the cross at the top of the spire was bent by a German artillery shell.
 After the French defeat, Alsace was ceded to the new German Empire until 1918.
 Following the war, Klotz took German nationality so he could continue his work.
 He reconstructed the dome over the transept in a grander, Romanesque Revival style.